gaqzi/reflections/content/typescript/guard_clauses_and_never_type.md

 }
 ```

-Notice that the model has more flatter structure and now it's gracefully handling the
+This model has more flatter structure and now it's gracefully handling the `undefined`
-`undefined` return path.
+return path.
 However, the third issue still persists.
-In an alien world, if someone added a fourth member to the `Signal` enum, that'd make the conditional flow in
+In an alien world, if someone
+added a fourth member to the `Signal` enum, that'd make the conditional flow in
 the `processSignal` function incomplete since it wouldn't be covering that newly added
 fouth enum member.
 In that case, the above snippet will execute the final catch-all conditional statement; not something that we'd want.

-TypeScript provides the `never` type to throw a compilation error if a new memeber isn't
+TypeScript provides a `never` type to throw a compilation error if a new memeber isn't
 covered by the conditional flow.
-Here's how you'd use it:
+Here's how you'd leverage it:

 ```ts
 // src.ts